Consumer Protection & Bankruptcy

 - California Bureau of Automotive Repair can assist if you have had problems with an auto repair shop.
 You can file a complaint with the state at this website.
 The state can work with you and the repair shop.
 They may help you get the shop to fix your car's problem.
 They can help you get a refund or lower the bill.

-- DMV: The DMV can assist with vehicle title problems or licensing issues.
+- Department of Motor Vehicles: The DMV can assist with vehicle title problems or licensing issues.

 - National Consumer Law Center (NCLC) – Good info on consumer issues.

 - California Attorney General’s Office – Info on many consumer issues.
-To get to the Attorney General’s “Protecting Consumers” page, click here.
+To get to the Attorney General’s “Protecting Consumers” page go to the California Attorney General’s Office.

 - San Diego District Attorney – Consumer Protection – Use this site to file a complaint with the San Diego DA’s Consumer Protection Unit.